GiannisKalopisis/WebTextEditor/README.md

 ```

-### Setup database
+### Set-up database
-To setup the database you have to follow the instructions of file *sql/setup.sql*.
+To set up the database you have to follow the instructions of file *sql/setup.sql*.
 Create a user, then create a database with owner the user you just created and then alter the role of user to *superuser*, to have the appropriate permissions.
 ```
 CREATE USER texteditormanager WITH PASSWORD 'root';
 CREATE DATABASE texteditordb WITH OWNER=texteditormanager;